Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 What Are the Side Effects of Each?

-Both retatrutide and orforglipron produce gastrointestinal side effects that are characteristic of GLP-1-class drugs.
+Both retatrutide and orforglipron produce gastrointestinal side effects that are characteristic of incretin-class drugs.
 The most common events in both programs are nausea, diarrhea, and vomiting.
 These are generally described as mild to moderate in severity and tend to decrease over time with continued dosing.

 Retatrutide reported nausea in approximately 25–30% of participants in clinical trials, with diarrhea and vomiting also occurring.
 The triple-agonist mechanism — particularly the glucagon receptor component — raises theoretical questions about hepatic effects, though the Phase 3 safety data has not flagged liver-related signals as a primary concern.